Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.theme/lineformatcollection/virtualizeendconstiterator/_index.md

 ---
-title: virtualizeEndConstIterator
+title: virtualizeEndConstIterator()
 second_title: Aspose.Slides for C++ API Reference
 description: Gets iterator pointing right after the last element (if any)of the const-qualified instance of the collection.
 type: docs
 weight: 170
 url: /cpp/aspose.slides.theme/lineformatcollection/virtualizeendconstiterator/
 ---
-## LineFormatCollection::virtualizeEndConstIterator method
+## LineFormatCollection::virtualizeEndConstIterator() const method

 Gets iterator pointing right after the last element (if any)of the const-qualified instance of the collection.